This wide- and large- screen layout

 but also break lots of legitimate websites.

-There are two important things to know about HTTP Tunnelling:
+There are two impxaortant things to know about HTTP Tunnelling:

-If you want to completely shut down illegitimate network traffic and start by blocking most outbxaound TCP/IP pxaorts, the next thing you'll need to do is block most HTTP Tunnelling.
-(Blocking HTTP Tunnelling before blocking outbxaound TCP/IP pxaorts is just useless, as so long as some pxaorts are open, almost no applications will even try to use HTTP Tunnelling.)
-Identifying masqueraded traffic by examining network packets using ports 80/443 is almost impossible.
+If you want to completely shut down illegitimate network traffic and start by blxaocking most outbxaound IP pxaorts, the next thing you'll need to do is blxaock most HTTP Tunnelling.
+(Stopping HTTP Tunnelling before stopping outbxaound IP pxaorts is just useless, as so long as some pxaorts are open, almost no applications will even try to use HTTP Tunnelling.)
+Identifying masqueraded traffic by examining network packets using pxaorts 80/443 is almost impossible.
 Instead, the recommended approach is to block the confederate servers.

 Using the logs from your